microsoft/cobalt/design-reference/architecture/VersionAndGo/readme.md

 # Out-of-Scope

-We are currently not including the following items in the creating of this module.
+We are currently not including the following items.

   1. Containerization of the commands executed by the pipeline.